spiralofhope/TidyBar/README.markdown

 # Configuration / Usage

 - `Interface > Addons > TidyBar` will give a number of options.
-- `/tidybar` will force an update.
+- By default, `shift-up` / `shift-down` will change your actionbar.
+TidyBar will force-update itself when it sees this.

 # Issues and suggestions